Mechanical clock kit measurements

-Of course the most ideal is to purchase the kit before you build the clock case as described in another section.
-But if you did already build a clock case, or your working with a empty clock case for whatever reason, these are the things to measure for the new clock kit to order.
+Mechanical clock kit measurements that is needed in order to purchase a new kit are very basic.
+Of course the most ideal is to purchase the clock kit before building the clock case as described in another section.
+If the case is already built or working with a empty clock case, these are the things to measure.

 Give us a call

 Clockworks.com tends to push emails more than the phones but with a clock kit it maybe best to give a call to talk about it.
 Clockworks.com phone number is 800 381 7458.
 When calling please provide any one of the following ways of measuring and we can figure out the rest.
 As long as we know from where to where the measurement is taken its fine.